t9605tripp/linden-scripting-tutorial/README.md

 Download either Viewer and then make an account to get started.

-## Coding In Second Life
+## Start Coding In Second Life
 Every script in Second Life works with or on created objects.
 You can make a script that can be placed inside many different kinds of objects, or tailor your object to work for your script specifically.
 Before beginning to script it is necessary to travel to a place that allows you to start scripting.
 Since you start in a tutorial, you will need to try it out until you can move around and work the third-person camera.
 Then travel to a place that allows you to make scripts.
-Since scripts can be malicious to other users in extreme cases and can take up a lot of the memory used by the simulation, they are often relegated to places that will contain the script functionality to only affected yourself. *Insert place to go here*
+Since scripts can be malicious to other users in extreme cases and can take up a lot of the memory used by the simulation, they are often relegated to places that will contain the script functionality to prevent server issues. *Insert place to go here*

+After arriving and finding a good place to start working,